moon-strider/datagen/README.md

 - `data-config`: This section defines the data fields and their specifications.
 - `generation-config`: This section defines the generation parameters, such as the number of datapoints to generate, the output directory, and the file name.

+## API key

+Create a file called secret.yaml in the root of the project and insert your OpenAI API key.
+Take the secret.example.yaml file as a template.